 The Official Receiver will investigate your assets, and, if considered appropriate, will sell them to repay as much of your debt as possible.
 Therefore, if you own a home, this could be sold to raise funds for your creditors, however, it depends on the level of equity in it.

 Other insolvency solutions such as an IVA which help you to repay what you owe at an affordable rate may be better for your circumstances.
 If you’d like some more information, you can get in touch via our application form so that we can give you some advice that is specific to you.Get in Touch

 An IVA is a legal agreement between you and your creditors.
-It generally lasts up to five or six years and is designed to help repay what you can through affordable monthly payments.
-When the arrangement ends, any unsecured debts in the IVA which aren’t repaid are written off.
+It generally lasts up to five or six years and is designed to help you repay what you can through affordable monthly payments.
+When the arrangement completes, any unsecured debts in the IVA which aren’t repaid are written off.

 In theory, if your debts were written off, this wouldn’t have much of an impact on your credit score as what you owe would effectively be paid.
-However, what would have an effect is the method used to resolve your debts.
+However, what would have an effect is the method used to resolve your financial situation.

 It’s possible to write off most forms of unsecured debt in an IVA.

 Any accounts in arrears which are secured against an asset – for example, a mortgage, usually cannot be written off.
 There are also a few notable types of unsecured debt to mention which are frequently asked about: